 Freedom of Information

-Public authorities have two main duties under the act:
+Every public authority has two main duties under the FOI act:

 - details of information it will routinely make available;